 - Environmental: Climate change is impacting how organizations view their services and service delivery.
 Customers are becoming keen on purchasing services from companies that are seen to be respectful of the environment.

-With regard to service management, people are the lifeblood of any organization that wants to remain relevant to its customers and stakeholders.
-People bring diverse skills, competencies and culture, without which an organization cannot function.
+People are the lifeblood of any organization that wants to remain relevant to its customers and stakeholders.
+People bring diverse skills, competencies, and culture, without which an organization cannot function.
 Despite the growth in use of machinery and technology, people are indispensable.
-For this reason, it is important to ensure that roles and responsibilities are clearly defined, reporting lines are clear, communication channels are open and an established leadership framework provides direction and oversight.
+For this reason, it is important to:

 According to a popular saying, “data is the new oil”.
 Data has become the lifeblood of most organizations, particularly where most business operations and service management activities are fully dependent on technology.
 Organizations are now coming to terms with the need to manage the lifecycle of information from creation, access, use, modification, storage to disposal, in order to maximize the value of the data in the delivery of technology services, while effectively managing the risks and obligations resulting from owning it.